 - The policies and provisions for re-use, re-distribution, and the production of derivatives;

-- The plans for archiving data, samples, and other research products, and for preservation of access to them after the award ends; and
+- The plans for archiving data, samples, and other research products, and for preservation of access to them.

 The DMP will be evaluated as an integral part of each proposal during the merit review process.
-It must include sufficient information to enable reviewers to assess both the current plan and past performance.
+It must include sufficient information to enable reviewers to assess the plan.
 The DMP should reflect best practices in the relevant research community(ies) and be appropriate for the data to be generated as part of the proposed activities.

 Definition and Policy:

 As noted in the Code of Federal Regulations (2 CFR 215.36), "research data" is defined as:"the recorded factual material commonly accepted in the scientific community as necessary to validate research findings, but not any of the following: preliminary analyses, drafts of scientific papers, plans for future research, peer reviews, [or] communications with colleagues.
 This 'recorded' material excludes physical objects (e.g., laboratory specimens)."

 This definition includes not only original data but also metadata (e.g., experimental protocols, software code written for statistical or experimental analyses or for proofs-of-concept, etc.).